Click the yellow "Donate" button above to donate to the Nashville Musicians Association Crisis Assistance Fund.

 CLICK HERE for full list.

-MUSICIANS: Please read the below guidelines for returning to work safely!
+MUSICIANS: Please read the below guidelines for working smart and staying healthy!

 AFM Local 257 has compiled suggested guidelines for safely returning to work.
-Click here to read the SUGGESTED GUIDELINES FOR WORKINGS SAFELY
+Click here to read the SUGGESTED GUIDELINES FOR WORKING SAFELY

 Here is a link to the recently released AFM Federation Safety Guidelines.
 Click here to read or download the PDF